Maarij-Aqeel/Roman_Urdu_Predictor/README.md

 ## Observations

-- Iteration 2 achieved highest training performance but showed overfitting.
+- Iteration 4 and 5 achieved highest training performance but showed overfitting.
 - Final iteration prioritized generalization using more data and better regularization.
 - Model performs well on idioms, cultural phrases, and informal text patterns.